Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The international dialling code for Haiti is +509.
 Communications infrastructure is poor, but a mobile network is available.

-The duty free allowance for goods brought in to Haiti is 1kg of tobacco products, one litre of spirits, and other foods under HTG 2,500.
+The duty free allowance for goods brought into Haiti is 200 cigarettes, 50 cigars or 1kg of tobacco, 1 litre of spirits, a small quantity of perfume and new goods for personal use up to a value of HTG 2,500.

 Embassy of Haiti, Washington DC, United States: +1 202 332 4090